realdecoy/rdvue/README.md

 a development style guide which enforces strong typing with TypeScript, standardized Component, Layout and Page models, and a data-layer design promoting unified consumption through Stores and Services.

+NB - Only up to node 14.x is supported for 1.0.0

 ## Table of Contents

 - [Usage](#usage)